Advanced Semiconductors

 Biography

-Professor Alshareef is a Fellow of several prestigious organizations, including the American Physical Society (APS), the Institute of Electrical and Electronics Engineers (IEEE, 2024), the U.S. National Academy of Inventors (2022), the UK Institute of Physics (IoP, 2022), the Royal Society of Chemistry (RSC), and the Institute of Materials, Minerals, and Mining (2021).
-These accolades reflect Husam’s extensive contributions to energy storage and materials science, positioning him as a leader in the field.
+Professor Alshareef is a fellow of multiple prestigious organizations, including the Materials Research Society, American Physical Society, Institute of Electrical and Electronics Engineers, U.S. National Academy of Inventors, UK Institute of Physics, Royal Society of Chemistry and Institute of Materials, Minerals and Mining.
+He holds 80 issued patents, has received numerous awards, and is frequently invited to speak at conferences worldwide — accomplishments that reflect his extensive contributions to materials science.

 Research Interests

-Professor Alshareef's research focuses on developing nanomaterials for energy storage and electronic applications.
-His research efforts have recently centered on creating new battery chemistries for harsh environments, and batteries with higher energy density, lower cost, and better safety.
+Professor Alshareef’s research focuses on developing nanoscale materials for batteries and electronics, with an increasing emphasis on translational applications.
+His recent work centers on creating new battery chemistries for harsh environments that offer higher energy density, lower cost and improved safety.

 Education